D-Lessenden/viewing_party/README.md

 # Viewing Party

 This is the base repo for the [viewing party project](https://backend.turing.io/module3/projects/viewing_party) used for Turing's Backend Module 3.
+It was completed by [Judith Pillado](https://github.com/judithpillado) {her LinkedIn can be found here.](https://www.linkedin.com/in/judith-pillado/) and [Daniel Lessenden](https://github.com/D-Lessenden/)[His LinkedIn profile](https://www.linkedin.com/in/lessenden/).

 ### About this Project

 Viewing party is an application in which users can explore movie options and create a viewing party event for the user and friend's.
+All movie data is provided by the [The Movie DB API](https://www.themoviedb.org/).

 ## Local Setup